riverbed/stingray-eclipse/README.md

 Copyright (c) 2013 Riverbed Technology, Inc.

-Stingray Plugin for Eclipse is licensed under the terms and conditions of the Eclipse Public License v1.0 set forth at link (“License”).
-Stingray Plugin for Eclipse also includes certain third party code.
+Stingray Plugin for Eclipse is licensed under the terms and conditions of the Eclipse Public License v1.0 set forth at link [LICENSE](https://raw.github.com/riverbed/stingray-eclipse/master/LICENSE).
+Stingray Plugin for
+Eclipse also includes certain third party code.
 All such third party code is also distributed “AS IS” and is licensed by the respective copyright holders under the applicable terms and conditions (including, without limitation,